 Here the annealing temperature is too high, each set of primer binds only when its optimum annealing temperature is provided.

-Hence none of the primers can bind non-specifically.
+Henceforth none of the primers can bind non-specifically.

 The “hot start multiplex touchdown PCR” is more powerful.